The sign for Sivells Pub in the Glasgow Studen Union

 "For Agnes"

-Portrait of a Girl, at left, recently changed hands at auction, and the new owner sent me this photograph!
+Portrait of a Girl, at left, recently (2006?) changed hands at auction; the new owner sent me this photograph!

 It has been identified as a portrait of Nancy Hunter, daughter-in-law of my maternal Great Auntie Kate Sayers Hunter.
-Nancy Hunter is the subject of several other portraits, including "The Senorita" owned by the Perth Art Gallery, and these two owned by my mother.
+Nancy Hunter is the subject of several of Bob's portraits, including "The Senorita" owned by the Perth Art Gallery, and these two owned by my mother:

 Close-up profile